Fishnfly/fishnfly.github.io/travel.md

   {% comment %}
   2) Optionally top‑up from Coming Soon until we reach target_count
-     - If target_count <= current_count, or no _data/coming_soon.yml, we skip.
-     - If you prefer to limit the number of Coming Soon items added, replace the assignment of `cs` below with: {% assign cs = site.data.coming_soon | slice:0, needed %}
   {% endcomment %}
   {% if target_count > current_count and site.data.coming_soon %}
     {% assign needed = target_count | minus: current_count %}